MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample7.md

 ```
 {{</highlight>}}

-Right-click {{< mousebutton "right" >}} on the *initCSOList* command and select {{<menuitem "Create Python Function initCSOList" >}}.
+Right-click {{< mousebutton "right" >}} on the *initCSOList* command and select {{< menuitem "Create Python Function initCSOList" >}}.
 The Python file and the function are generated automatically.

-Back in MeVisLab, the new field *areaThreshold* can be seen in Module Inspector when selecting your module.
+Back in MeVisLab, the new field <field>areaThreshold</field> can be seen in Module Inspector when selecting your module.
 The next step is to write the Python function *initCSOList*.

 ### Write Python Script
 Whenever the local macro module is added to the workspace or reloaded, new CSOLists shall be created and we need a possibility to update the lists whenever a new CSO has been created or existing contours changed.